alan-turing-institute/monitoring-ecosystem-resilience/pyveg/README.md

 ### Downloading data using the API

-although `pyveg` has been mostly designed to be used with the CLI as shown above, we can also use `pyveg` functions through the API.
+Although `pyveg` has been mostly designed to be used with the CLI as shown above, we can also use `pyveg` functions through the API.
 A tutorial of how to download data this way is included in [here](notebooks/tutorial_download_and_process_gee_images.ipynb).

 ## Analysing the Downloaded Data